Bairdo/gasket/docs/README.authenication.rst

 When a user successfully authenticates Access Control List (ACL) rules get applied.
 These ACLs can match on any field that Ryu supports (and therefore Faucet), see [Ryu documentation](http://ryu.readthedocs.io/en/latest/ofproto_v1_3_ref.html#flow-match-structure).
-Typically these 'authorisation' rules should include the 'dl_src' with the users MAC address (TODO allow runtime insertion of MAC from rule file) to ensure that the rule gets applied to the user, however if desired this is not necessary, **BUT this could mean that unauthenticated users can use the network!** so do so at your own risk.
+Typically these 'authorisation' rules should include the 'dl_src' with the users MAC address to ensure that the rule gets applied to the user, however if desired this is not necessary, **BUT this could mean that unauthenticated users can use the network!** so do so at your own risk.

 The hostapd process typically runs on its own server and has a separate (from the switch's dataplane) network connection to the controller.
 This connection is used for HTTP messages to the HTTPServer process when the state of a user changes.